gorkembaslik/NW_Project/README.md

----
-title: YouTube Partnership Analyzer
-emoji: 📊
-colorFrom: red
-colorTo: blue
-sdk: docker
-pinned: false
----

 # YouTube Partnership Analyzer

 Ever wondered whether sponsorships actually hurt a YouTuber's relationship with their audience?
 This tool answers that.
-Paste in a channel URL and it pulls their recent videos, separates the sponsored ones from the organic ones, and compares how each group performs — in terms of both audience sentiment and engagement.
+Paste in a channel URL and it pulls their recent videos, separates the sponsored ones from the organic ones, and compares how each group performs in terms of both audience sentiment and engagement.

 Built as a partnership evaluation tool for Foreo, but it works for any YouTube channel.